cine, Lessons Learned

 A big thanks to Rob Ellis for being a fantastic source of inspiration, teaching how to make the most out of simple lighting setups and how to manipulate color temperatures to achieve the “cinematic” look even on a next to no budget.

-Also a huge thanks to Patrick “WanderingDP” O’Sullivan for teaching n00bs like me “the framework” and how to achieve non-flat, cinematic-looking images consistently.
-Hint: Shoot into the L of the room, shoot backlit, get your ratios right, etc. E.g. if your image looks “flat” or just doesn’t look right – not very cinematic at all – it’s probably because your lighting ratios (key to fill, key to background) are out of whack (and maybe you’re not shooting into the L too).
+Also a huge thanks to Patrick “WanderingDP” O’Sullivan for teaching n00bs like me “the framework” and how to achieve non-flat, cinematic-looking images consistently (and keeping me giggle-snort-level entertained).
+Hint: Shoot into the L (the angle) of the room, shoot backlit, get your ratios right, etc.

 Rigging Deeper